Windansea Beach: Surf gangs

+In popular culture

 The title article in Tom Wolfe's book of essays, The Pump House Gang, is about a group of surfers from Windansea Beach who "attended the Watts riots as if it were the Rose Bowl game in Pasadena."

+The title of the song "Wind 'an' Sea" by La Jolla Christian rock band Dakoda Motor Co. from their 1993 album Into the Son takes its name from the community.